mkozhukh/tesei/README.md

 # Tesei

-A Go library for building data processing pipelines, born from demand to automate mass file processing through LLM
+A Go library for building robust data processing pipelines.

+## Why Tesei?

+Tesei was born from the need to automate mass file processing, specifically for LLM-based workflows.
+It provides a type-safe, generic way to build pipelines that can handle sequential, parallel, and fan-out execution patterns.
+Whether you're processing thousands of text files, transforming data streams, or orchestrating complex LLM interactions, Tesei offers a clean and maintainable approach.

+Key features:
+- **Type-Safe**: Built with Go generics for compile-time safety.
+- **Flexible**: Support for Sequential, Parallel, and Fan-Out execution models.
+- **Simple**: Minimal API surface, easy to understand and extend.

 ## Installation